 The first steps in the home loan process is to get pre-qualified for a mortgage.
 Apply online to submit your information to one the top mortgage lenders in Dallas.
 (Yes…we’re talking about ourselves).
-The next step after your pre-qualified is to submit your supporting documents so you can get pre-approved.

 Before you get pre-qualified you need to know that it takes 15 minutes to submit, we have a team email, and the Mortgage Mark Team is great.

 - Spend 15 minutes max

 - It won’t hurt your credit (see our credit overview section)

 - It’s valid for 60 days (or until something changes)

 - Add your spouse and anyone else on the loan

 If the loan app takes more than 15 minutes then you’re trying too hard.
 We want the basics in the loan application: names, birthdays, social security numbers, where you work, how much you make, etc..